Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Introduction

-The geometric spin Hall effect of light \cite{Aiel09,Korg14} was proposed in 2009, which states that a spin-dependent transverse displacement of a light intensity centroid is observed in a plane tilted with respect to the propagation of the light beam.
-Unlike the conventional spin Hall effect of light as a result of light-matter interaction \cite{Onod04,Host08, Blio13}, the GSHE of light is of purely geometric nature.
-On the other hand, the gravity-induced GSHE differs from the gravitational Hall effect (or similar effects) presented in the literatures \cite{Goss07,Hacy12,Yama17}.
-For light beams, the so-called gravitational Hall effect describes a helicity-dependent local deviation from the photon geodesic in general relativity.
-In contrast, in the gravity-induced GSHE, the action of gravity is finished by the gravitational deflection and red/blue shift, which results in the alterations of the particle's energy, momentum and ``path of motion".
-The gravitational effect of light is small in terrestrial experiments and here we do not consider the induced GSHE of light.
-In this paper, we discuss the gravity-induced GSHE with polarized electron beams.
-This can be easily extended to other matter waves such as polarized neutron and atom beams, etc.
+For a light beam, the GSHE states that a spin-dependent transverse displacement of the light intensity centroid is observed in a plane tilted with respect to the propagation direction.
+Unlike the conventional spin Hall effect of light as a result of light-matter interaction~\cite{Onod04,Host08, Blio13}, the GSHE of light is of purely geometric nature.
+Analogously, the gravity-induced GSHE differs from the so-called gravitational Hall effect presented in the literature~\cite{Goss07,Hacy12,Yama17, Oanc20} which describes a helicity-dependent geodesic line.

-The structure of this paper is as follows.
-We first derive our result of gravity-induced GSHE in a simple method without knowledge of the detailed wave-function of the particle beam.
-Next, we discuss other possible case of gravity-induced GSHE further.
+In this paper, we discuss the gravity-induced GSHE with spin-polarized electron beams.
+(For light beams the gravity-induced GSHE is too small in terrestrial experiments and is not considered here.)
+Our discussion applies equally to other matter waves such as spin-polarized neutron and atom beams.
+The paper is organized as follows.
+First, we derive an approximate wave-packet solution of the covariant Dirac equation in the Newtonian limit.
+With this solution, we demonstrate the gravity-induced GSHE of freely-falling electrons.
+Next, we present an alternative derivation of the gravity-induced GSHE in a simple method without employing detailed knowledge of the wave-function of electron beam.
+Then, we go further to discuss more configurations which can display gravity-induced GSHE.
 Finally, we give our conclusions.